dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I decided it was time to try some new photographs for my theme.
-In particular I want something that has a plainer background that I can get quite creative with, & a simply outlined foreground shape so that it can be abstracted a bit more as well, while it's still clear what the image is portraying.
-In terms of theme I was looking for something outdoors as the enviroment is very important to me, & if possible involved people having fun.
-This is actually a photo I took over summer of my boyfriend playing with a soccer ball at the beach.
-I think it fits well with the requirements i have, & I definietely think I can develop it into a theme with the way I manipulate the pixels & the other images I include.
-I have hundreds of similar photos from the same day so plenty to pick from.
+My theme changed a little throughout my project, but the final idea is related to the outdoors, exercising & generally having fun doing it.

+IMAGES
+I chose my images based on a few criteria.
+Firstly it had to have a reasonly plain background.
+I really liked the slight colour changes from my first picture of the sunset, & in my newer images the same effect was created with the change from sky to water to sand.
+I also wanted to express how to have fun exercising outdoors with nothing more than a ball.
+I am guilty myself of wasting the few nice Wellington days inside on my computer.
+Of course it's possible to have fun outside without exercising & vice versa it's possible to exercise without being outside but I feel like these are both important things & they go hand in hand nicely.

+PIXELS
-Strcking with the linear style background I made it more full by spreading the lines evenly across the pixel so they never clump in the centre & leave the outside looking sparse.
+Sticking with the linear style background I made it more full by spreading the lines evenly across the pixel so they never clump in the centre & leave the outside looking sparse.
 When testing some variable options I noticed it looked similar to pencil lines or brush strokes, so I thickened the width of the line, & thinned the length so it looks like lots of short, fast strokes.
 When looking from afar it almost looks like fabric as well.

 I added a few gradient changes to the foreground, gives it sort of an embossed feel, but it doesn't fit with the background.
 I instead changed this to be circles with no fill, only a stroke, to match the linear feel of the background.
 I thought making them circles would give a less rigid feel, but really it still has the same problem.
+To fix this I changed the way the circles were drawn from changing size of linear circles, to drawing many lines crossing over the centre from one side of the circle to the other.
+This fits a lot better with the 'messy' linear background.

+SMARTMASK
 I tried using smartmask.
-It worked well at selecting indivdual objects, but I can get a much clearer selection using photoshop.
-There are some parts of the foreground that I would have preferred to be background but they were selected by smartmask
+It worked well for selecting indivdual objects, but I can get a much clearer selection using photoshop.
+Since I desired my final images to be quite detailed rather than abstract, i decided not to use smartmask so that I could get more accuracy in my boundaries between foreground & background.
+I used the mask to differentiate the person & the object (the ball) from the landscape & other people in the background.